phdccltd/phdcc-papers-api/README.md

-# nuxt.papers
+# phdcc-papers-api

 API for conference abstract and paper submission and review system

-This API is intended fgor use in conjunction with (phdcc-papers)[https://github.com/chriscant/phdcc-papers]
+This API is intended for use in conjunction with [phdcc-papers](https://github.com/chriscant/phdcc-papers).

 This nodejs API code can be set up to listen for web requests on an internal port.
 The public-facing server for a website will use a proxy to pass requests at `/api` to the API port.
-Example Apache config for the API and the main website running (phdcc-papers)[https://github.com/chriscant/phdcc-papers].
+This isn example Apache conf for the API and the main website [phdcc-papers](https://github.com/chriscant/phdcc-papers).

 ```<IfModule mod_ssl.c>
 <VirtualHost *:443>